Neighbors for Neighbors Fund

 My organization is interested in resources from this Fund.
 Can we be considered?

 Requests for funding will be reviewed by a joint committee convened by the Community Foundation of Eastern CT, United Way of Southeastern CT and United Way of Central and Northeastern CT.
 Each of these partners have a longstanding community knowledge base and networks of partners in their region.
-The initial Request for Proposals (RFP) and first phase of funding is anticipated to take place in May.
+Please visit the Foundation's website to learn more about previous and any upcoming funding phases.

 For additional assistance